 The main purpose of establishing this garden was to enhance the mentioned destination and establish a representative garden that fits in with the other natural and cultural historical features of the National Park.

 The garden's attractiveness is based in the value of the National Park, and landscaping in the value of flora and the culture of landscaping.
-The culture of landscaping the Brijuni archipelago dates back to the beginning of the last century.
+The culture of landscaping the Brijuni Islands dates back to the beginning of the previous century.

 The first planned and designed Mediterranean park

-Credit for creating the present-day look of Veliki Brijun landscape goes to Paul Kupelwieser and Alois Zuffar (Alojz Čufar), who created the first planned and designed Mediterranean park of contemporary Europe in the Brijuni archipelago.
-The autochthonous flora elements, as well as the introduced ones that have inhabited Brijuni for almost a century, are well-integrated in the park.
+Credit for creating the present-day look of Veliki Brijun landscape goes to Paul Kupelwieser and Alois Zuffar (Alojz Čufar), who created the first planned and designed Mediterranean park of contemporary Europe in the Brijuni Islands.
+The autochthonous flora elements, as well as the introduced ones that have inhabited Brijuni for almost a century, are well integrated in the park.

-The specially designed surfaces of the Brijuni Mediterranean garden are now home to 169 different autochthonous and introduced plant species labelled with QR codes for more detailed information on a particular species.
+The specially designed surfaces of the Brijuni Mediterranean garden are now home to 169 different autochthonous and exotic plant species labelled with QR codes for more detailed information on a particular species.